Are YouTube Videos the Right Type of Content for your Art?

 Easy if you’re a filmmaker.
 Not so easy if, say, you’re a podcaster.
 Or a writer.
 Or even an illustrator.

-If video is the highest converting type of content on the web, then how can traditional creatives take advantage of it for sharing and selling their art?
+If video is what your fans want, then how can traditional creatives take advantage of it for sharing and selling their art?

 Should you even be on YouTube at all?

 The short answer is yes.
 Yes you should.

 You’ve probably heard that it takes a lot of money, time, and effort to create a killer YouTube channel that has hundreds of thousands of subscribers and millions of views.
 You’ve heard that because it’s true.